 While practicing sexology, it became very evident to me that holistic happiness, including health, relational, spiritual, social, financial, and sexual alignment and fulfillment as well as contribution and legacy were the deepest desire for most people.
 I also reflected on my ideas around sexuality, freedom, monogamy, commitment, meaning of life, and spirituality.
 Learning and self-development are very important values for me, so I decided to go back to school once again so I can learn more relational aspect of therapy.

 What I love the most is uplifting others in a friendly, compassionate yet honest and direct way while helping them be more authentically who they are and loving themselves.
 I love teaching the “uncomfortable” subjects such as sexuality in a very approachable fun way with accurate information.
 I LOVE my life and I LOVE people.
-If you want a coach or therapist who is truly happy, who will never judge you and love you unconditionally, asks deep questions and encouraging you to be more authentic, laughs and cries with you, then I might be a great fit.
-Now, are you ready to discover your true beauty, happiness, and sexual fulfillment?
+If you want a coach or therapist who is truly happy, who will never judge you and love you unconditionally, asks deep questions and encouraging you to be more authentic, laughs and cries with you, help you see what "wholeness" feels like, then I might be a great fit.
+Now, are you ready to discover your true beauty, joy, divinity and fulfillment?
 Contact me today to schedule your initial appointment.